Abu Bakr Salem: Career

 Before drawing his path in the music world, Abu Bakr worked as a teacher for three years.

 Abu Bakr began singing at organized parties and events and performed on Aden TV.
 In 1956, he made his big hit through a broadcast with his first song using his first poem Ya Ward Mahla Jamalak.

 Later in his career, Abu Bakr brought together all the poems that he turned into songs into one book that he called A Poet First, a Singer Afterwards.
 Inspired by the amount of positive feedback that he received after his first appearance on TV and after his hit on the broadcast in Aden, Abu Bakr dedicated two years of hard work to focus on his music career.
 Within these two years, he regularly released songs including Lima Alqee Al Habib, Khaf Rabek, Ya habib, and Ya Kahef Al Rouh.

-In 1958, Abu Bakr left to Beirut to find more opportunities as it had a well established regional music hub through its plethora of performance venues, radio stations, and well-designed recording studios.
-He released a series of popular singles such as 24 Saa’a (24 hours) which sold more than one million copies and became a hit in the Arab world in a relatively short time.
+In 1958, Abu Bakr left to Beirut to find more opportunities as it had a well-established regional music hub through its plethora of performance venues, radio stations, and well-designed recording studios.
+He released a series of popular singles such as 24 Saa'ah (24 hours) which sold more than one million copies and became a hit in the Arab world in a relatively short time.
 It is still considered one of the classics of the Arabic music Tarab genre.
 Abu Bakr fled Beirut when the Lebanese Civil War broke out in 1975.

 After leaving Beirut, Abu Bakr settled in the capital city of Saudi Arabia, Riyadh.
-In Saudi Arabia, the Yemeni poet Hussein Al’Mahdhaar wrote most of Abu Bakr's greatest songs and in return, Abu Bakr sang Hussein's greatest and most memorable compositions.
+In Saudi Arabia, the Yemeni poet Hussein Al-Mehdhar wrote most of Abu Bakr's greatest songs and in return, Abu Bakr sang Hussein's compositions.
 Abu Bakr held concerts across the Gulf countries, drawing large crowds.